 This course is about engineering a better sounding world, whether that is improving the speech quality of mobile phone calls, designing sound for a VR game or making noise barriers to quieten high speed rail.
 To do this, you need to bring together physics and psychology, to understand how sound waves behave and how people respond to them.
 You also need to use computers and audio technology to engineer better sound.

 The Audio Acoustics degree course offers two pathways specialising in either Acoustic Engineering or Audio Technology.
-Acoustic Engineering includes designing architecture and consumer products so that they sound good, as well as the control of noise and vibration from machinery.
+Acoustical Engineering includes designing architecture and consumer products so that they sound good, as well as the control of noise and vibration from machinery.
 Audio Technology is about the design of audio devices such as headphones, streaming music services or cinema sound systems.

 Audio Acoustics is accredited by the Institute of Acoustics and 92% of students in the 2016 NSS stated that overall, they were satisfied with the quality of the course.
 The University of Salford began teaching undergraduate acoustics and audio courses in 1975, and graduates from our Acoustics and Audio Technology degree courses are employed in major acoustic and audio companies around the world.

 In year 1 you will study acoustics, electronics, music technology, mathematics and computer programming covering all aspects of processing, delivery and engineering of audio signals and acoustic spaces.
 In the second year you might broaden your knowledge in the studio or study environmental acoustics, alongside modules in subjects such as architectural acoustics and electro-acoustics, further developing an in depth knowledge of the physics and engineering of sound.
 Many students then take a paid industrial placement year.
 The final year includes aspects of speech, musical acoustics and digital signal processing, with a large amount of project work to develop practical and research skills and an opportunity to study an area of particular interest to you.
 The final year Master Classes module and the project connects you with the latest research carried out at The Acoustics Research Centre in Salford.